melange-re/melange-re.github.io/docs/communicate-with-javascript.md

 #### Convert records into abstract types

-Usually, it’s recommended to use plain records when compiling to JavaScript objects (see the section on [binding to JavaScript objects](#bind-to-javascript-objects)).
+When binding to JavaScript objects, it is generally recommended to use records since Melange precisely uses objects as their runtime representation.
+This approach was discussed in the section about [binding to JavaScript objects](#bind-to-javascript-objects).

 But there’s a specific case where records may not be enough: when we want to emit a JavaScript object where some of the keys might be present or absent.

 For instance, consider the following record: